 You may wonder what this zone-station association is all about.
 When SAFESEAS determines the threat level for a zone, it compares the observations for all the stations associated with that zone with the zone's thresholds.
 The default zone-station associations produced by localization are that each station is associated only with the zone in which it is located.
+In other words, the only stations that localization associates with a zone are those located within that zone.

-In other words, the a note from Windsor Gusti:
+a note from Windsor Gusti: